loopstick/ArduinoTutorial/README.md

 Move LED to a different pin (e.g. pin 8).
 	See if you can figure out how to do this on your own

-Now the LED won’t blink until you change the program, since the program is only turning pin 13 on and off.
+_Hint:__the LED won’t blink until you change the program, since the program is only turning pin 13 on and off.
 Change the program to control pin 8.

 ### Exercise 2:
 If you changed the program to control only pin 8, then the built-in LED on pin 13 is no longer blinking.
 Can you change the program to make them both blink?